nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Adding a debt with valid inputs

+    1. Prerequisites: There is at least 1 persons in the list.

-    1. Test cases: refer to UG for examples<br>
+    1. Test cases: refer to UG for examples.<br>
        Expected: The corresponding debt is added to the person(s) in the list.

 1. Adding a debt with invalid inputs